Kong/kong/kong/plugins/aws-lambda/README.md

 - Return response value
 - Return appropriate error response on request if api.upstream_url is *not* aws-lambda://
 - Allow merging of query parameters from api to lambda payload
+- Allow merging of body from api to lambda
 - Error handling

 ToDo:
-- Allow merging of body from api to lambda
-- Allow passing body from client through to lambda (without specifying in config)
-- Allow specifying IAM (and role?) credentials in Authentication header of api to lambda
+- Allow specifying IAM credentials in Authentication header of api to lambda
-- Allow overriding config credentials via Authentication header of api
 - Allow sepecifying region, function name, qualifier, invocation type, log type and client context declaratively in aws-lambda schemed upstream_url of parent api
 - Add spport for IAM Instance Role authentication
 - Add support for other invocation types?